Regulation of Care

 proposed date by which the appointment is expected to have been made.

-activity consists of home care provided by a registered person who is an
+is a home care service provided by a registered person who is an individual

-the care receiver for the care provided, that registered person must inform the
+user for the home care service provided, that registered person must inform the

 Commission of his or her planned or unplanned absence and the arrangements that

-have been put in place to ensure that the care receiver’s needs continue
+have been put in place to ensure that the service user’s needs continue

 to be met during the absence.